BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 2. In the *Add endpoint* blade, configure the new endpoint.
     - In the *Name* box, enter a name for the new Endpoint.
     - Select an *Endpoint type* of **Service Bus Queue**.
-    - In the *Service Bus namespace* dropdown, select the previously created Service Bus.
+    - In the *Service Bus namespace* dropdown, select the previously created *Service Bus*.
     - In the *Service Bus queue* dropdown, select the *critical-notifications* queue.

 3. Click **OK** to create the new *Endpoint*